codedim/WAMP/README.md

 corresponding archives: **WAMPx64.zip** and **WAMPx86.zip**.
 The **wamp.bat**
 script will select appropriate zip-file automatically.

->Note: Each zip-file has a minimal set of necessary files to start WAMP server.
+>Note: Each zip-file has a minimal set of necessary files to start WAMP server up.
 You may build your own kit with different versions of units, extended set of files and modules and so on.

 ## Usage